Austin

 In the afternoon we went to Ann and Roy Butler Hike and Bike Trail, situated along the Colorado River.
 This walk was about 4km including a detour to the Mega Bus station – to make sure we know where to go for the bus ride tomorrow.

-The trail with a river on the side, the greenery and squirrel oblivious to the passerby brought peaceful feeling while walking along the well-maintained path.
+The trail with a river on the side, the greenery and squirrels oblivious to the passersby brought a peaceful feeling while walking along the well-maintained path.

 Royal Blue

-Walking back to the hotel, we stopped by for a drink at Royal Blue, and as for dinner, because we’re still full from the Ethiopian lunch, sausage buns from 7elevan was enough to sustain us until breakfast tomorrow morning.
+Walking back to the hotel, we stopped by for a drink at Royal Blue, and as for dinner, because we were still full from the Ethiopian lunch, sausage buns from 7elevan were enough to sustain us until breakfast tomorrow morning.

 Other pictures